pylessard/python-can-isotp/doc/source/isotp/implementation.rst

    Sets the name of the logger from the ``logging`` module used to log info and debug information

+.. _param_wait_func:

+.. attribute:: wait_func
+   :annotation: (callable)

+   **default: "time.sleep"**

+   Defines a waiting function used to create the necessary delay between consecutive frames during a transmission, dictated by the receiver STMin.
+   Expected signature is ``my_wait_func(delay:float) -> None``

+   Defaults value is the system ``sleep`` function, which can have a coarse granularity, depending on the scheduler policy.

 -----

 .. _rate_limiter_section: